Testing for differential abundance in compositional counts data, with application to microbiome studies: Additional simulation results

-Table \ref{table:SIM_MUTLINOM} shows the estimated FDR, for each simulated setting, by $m_1$ and $p_{high}$.
-We note that the only methods providing FDR control across all scenarios are W-COMP and HG.
-Since there is no over-dispersion in the data, these two methods are theoretically valid (but W-COMP is also valid when there is over-dispersion).
-ANCOM provides FDR control for settings with $m_1=60$, but not for settings with $m_1 = 120$.
-In terms of power, in all settings, all methods but ANCOM discovered all the differentially abundant taxa.
-ANCOM discovered 33,29,21,32 and 25 taxa in settings of rows 1-5, respectively, and all 60 differentially abundant taxa in settings of rows 6-10.
-ANCOM's loss of FDR control for settings with $m_1=120$, is related to the loss of power: As described in \cref{subsec:further_methods},the method of \citet{mandal2015analysis} makes use of the test statistics $W_{j,k}$.
-Implicitly, it is assumed that if taxon $j$ or $k$ are differentially abundant, the $p$-value of $W_{j,k}$ will be smaller than $\alpha$,e.g., $\alpha = 0.1$, with high probability.
+Table \ref{table:SIM_MUTLINOM} shows the estimated FDR, for each simulated setting, by $m_1$ and $p_{A}$.
+We note that the only methods providing FDR control across all scenarios are DACOMP and HG.
+Since there is no overdispersion in the data, these two methods are theoretically valid (but DACOMP is also valid when there is overdispersion).
+ANCOM and ALDEx2-t provide FDR control for settings with $m_1=60$, but not for settings with $m_1 = 120$.
+ANCOM's loss of FDR control for settings with $m_1=120$, is related to the loss of power: As described in \S~\ref{subsec:existing_methods}, the method of \citet{mandal2015analysis} makes use of the $p$-values $p_{j,k}$, testing if the ratio between the $j$th and $k$th taxa is associated with the measured trait for every pair of taxa, $j$ and $k$.
+Implicitly, it is assumed that if taxon $j$ or $k$ are differentially abundant, the $p$-value of $p_{j,k}$ will be smaller than $\alpha$, e.g., $\alpha = 0.1$, with high probability.
 If this assumption is violated, the highest values of $\mathcal{W}_{j}$ may not be obtained by the differentially abundant taxa.
 The setting generated demonstrates this effect.
-ANCOM fails to identify the differentially abundant taxa, and points to the most abundant taxa which are non differentially abundant as associated with the disease.
+ANCOM fails to identify the differentially abundant taxa, and instead associates the most abundant taxa with the disease.
 W-CSS provides FDR control for only two of the scenarios considered.
-W-TSS has inflated FDR level in all scenarios.
+For DACOMP-ratio, the estimated FDR for $m_1=60, p_{A}\in \{0.7,0.8,0.9\}$ is higher than $q=0.1$.

+In terms of power, all methods discovered all differentially abundant taxa, expect for: ANCOM discovered 33,30,28,34 and 28 taxa in the settings of rows 1-5, respectively; ALDEx2-t discovered 120,118,116,115 and 111 taxa in the settings of rows 1-5, respectively.
+The maximum standard error for average number of taxa discovered is 3.71.